 In addition to her work with biologically inspired robots, Nagpal helped create ROOT, a simple robot to teach coding to would-be programmers through a simple user interface suitable for students of all ages.

-Rutger Bregman is one of Europe’s most prominent young thinkers.
+Rutger Bregman is one of Europe's most prominent young thinkers.
 The 28-year-old historian and author has published four books on history, philosophy and economics.
-His History of Progress was awarded the Belgian Liberales prize for best nonfiction book of 2013.
-The Dutch edition of Utopia for Realists became a national bestseller and will be translated in 16 languages this year.
-Bregman has twice been nominated for the prestigious European Press Prize for his journalism work at The Correspondent.
+His book Utopia for Realists -- on universal basic income and other radical ideas -- has been translated in more than 20 languages.
 His work has been featured in The Washington Post and The Guardian and on the BBC.

 Martin Ford was one of the first analysts to write compellingly about the future of work and economies in the face of the growing automation of everything.
 He sketches a future that's radically reshaped not just by robots but by the loss of the income-distributing power of human jobs.
 How will our economic systems need to adapt?